 Your symptoms will have a lot to do with how well-controlled your diabetes is and how your pregnancy is progressing.

-- use glucose, or sugar, and other nutrients from food
+- use glucose and other nutrients from food

 - store fat